 Students may not bring gum, or soda for lunch or snack during school hours or TLC.
-Class birthday treats will not be allowed at this time due to COVID,
+If you choose to bring in a birthday treat, our Wellness Policy requests that you try to bring in healthy foods that limit sugar.